javacc/javaccPlugin/README.md

 ## Installation

 For now, you must build the plugin yourself and install it to your local maven repo.
-To build, simply run:
+To build, simply run the following command in the directory where you checked out the plugin source:

 `gradle clean build install`